 3. You will need to physically show three forms of identification to your ‘evidence checker/ verifier’.

 More information on who to choose as your ‘evidence checker/ verifier’ is given in the online process and information on the types of identification is available at www.gov.uk/criminal-record-check-documents.
-They can then complete their part of the process online, or fill in and send the printed verification form in the post to Athletics Welfare after seeing and validating your documents.
+They can then complete their part of the process online.

 Applications made online will still receive an ‘applicant’s’ certificate from the DBS.
 If the certificate finds ‘no information’ you do not need to send the certificate to UKA for verification.

 If you have previously received a DBS certificate but not via the UKA online DBS application process, or your certification contains information, you do need to return this certificate to the UKA Welfare team.